vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 ## Server Side Rendering

-The idea of Server Side Rendering is to perform the first React render on the server to generate HTML.
+The idea of Server Side Rendering is to perform the first React render on the server to generate HTML and send it to the browser.
 At a high-level, our `<App />` from the previous example can be renderd on a Node.js server using a React method called `renderToString` (though more sophisticated approaches are currently in use):

 ```js
 /* /src/server/index.js */